 - The CURRENT_SCN property may not be set on connection when this clause is used as HBase does not handle atomicity unless the latest value is being updated.

 - The same column should not be updated more than once in the same statement.

 - No aggregation or references to sequences are allowed within the clause.

-- Although global indexes on columns being atomically updated are supported, it’s not recommended as a potentially a separate RPC across the wire would be made while the row is under lock to maintain the secondary index.
+- Global indexes on columns being atomically updated are not supported, as potentially a separate RPC across the wire would be made while the row is under lock to maintain the secondary index.